openath/openath.github.io/_posts/2019-07-08-live-splits.md

 ---

-We're delighted to support the <a href="https://www.facebook.com/Highgate10k">Night of the 10,000m PBs</a> with our competition management end entry systems, and trying to push the envelope on an already amazing experience with technology innovations.
-For the last few years, we have been happy to work with Ben Pochee to take the club entries, and to put the results up as quickly as possible.
+We're delighted to support the <a href="https://www.facebook.com/Highgate10k">Night of the 10,000m PBs</a> with our competition management and entry systems, and trying to push the envelope on an already amazing experience with technology innovations.
+For the past few years we have been happily working with Ben Pochee to take the club entries and ensure the race results are online as quickly as possible.
 We've been able to automatically upload the results as soon as they are recorded for some years.
 On Saturday night, we broadcast live splits directly to the phones and web browsers of over 1000 people, as well as TV titles .

 ## Live splits